scrapinghub/splash/docs/scripting-element-object.rst

     function main(splash)
         -- ...
+        splash:set_viewport_full()
         local element = splash:select('.element')
         assert(element:mouse_click{y=-10})
         -- ...
     end

+Unlike :ref:`splash-mouse-click`, :ref:`splash-element-mouse-click` waits
+until clicking is done, so to see consequences of click reflected in a page there is no need to call :ref:`splash-wait`.

+If an element is outside the current viewport, viewport is scrolled to make element visible.
+If scrolling was necessary, page is not scrolled back to the original position after the click.

 See more about mouse events in :ref:`splash-mouse-click`.

 .. _splash-element-mouse-hover: